datamus/mma-control-feature-insight/README.md

 ## Hyperparameter Tuning and Cross-Validation
 - **Hyperparameter Tuning**: We used `GridSearchCV` to perform hyperparameter tuning for each model.
 - **Cross-Validation**: 5-fold cross-validation was used to evaluate the models.
+- **Cross-Validation**: 5-fold cross-validation was used to evaluate the models.